PINKEYE IN GOATS

-Pinkeye can be brought on by stress . . . stress from moving/transporting the goat, stress resulting from improper nutrition, stress caused by severe weather or dramatic weather changes, or stress arising from an underlying illness (abortion, pneumonia) .
-Stress reduces the immune system's ability to suppress the outbreak of Pinkeye.
+Pinkeye can be brought on by many kinds of stress -- stress from moving or transporting, kidding, weaning, improper nutrition, severe weather, dramatic changes in temperature or weather conditions, or an underlying illness (abortion, pneumonia) .
+Stress reduces the immune system's ability to suppress the outbreak of illnesses.
 Do not underestimate stress induced through improper feeding.
-A poorly-fed goat is a goat on the verge of illness.
+A properly-fed goat tends to be a healthy goat.

-Flies do a great job of transmitting Pinkeye from goat to goat, so keeping the fly population down is important.
+Flies are a primary transmitter of Pinkeye from goat to goat, so keep the fly population down.
 Shows and sales are ideal places for goats to pick up infectious Pinkeye.
-The viral mechanism that causes the abortion disease Chlamydia often begins with Pinkeye.
+The abortion disease Chlamydia often begins with Pinkeye.
 Sometimes the first recognizable sign of an impending abortion is Pinkeye.
-Certain types of Pinkeye, particularly Chlamydia-induced infections, tend to be chronic (recurring) because the goat becomes a carrier -- able to infect others and have repeated bouts of the disease itself.
+Certain types of Pinkeye, particularly Chlamydia-induced infections, tend to be chronic (recurring) because the goat becomes a carrier, therefore able to infect others and have repeated bouts of the disease itself.

 Some people insist that nothing successfully cures Pinkeye and that the disease has to run its course.
 However, if left untreated, the goat may die from inability to keep up with the herd and find water and food.
 You can minimize its damage to infected animals by being aware of what I do when my goats have Pinkeye

 Remove the goat from its herd and put it in a clean, cool, dry, shady location out of direct sunlight.
 Sunlight aggravates Pinkeye and delays healing.
-Make sure the pen is small but well ventilated; if the goat has lost or is losing its eyesight, it needs to be able to learn its boundaries quickly so it can locate feed, water, and shelter.
-Keep a small jar of generic Listerine mouthwash in your medical kit.
+Make sure the pen is small but well ventilated; if the goat has lost or is losing its eyesight, it needs to be able to locate feed, water, and shelter.
+Keep a small jar of generic alcohol-based mouthwash in your medical kit.
 Put on disposable gloves, wet a paper towel in the mouthwash, and wash the goat's "tears" away.
 This "weeping" of the eye is the primary method of transferring Pinkeye from one goat to another, so clean the goat's face below the eye with generic mouthwash.
 Dispose of mouthwash once used.

 Injectable oxytetracycline 200 mg/ml (LA200 or equivalent) should be used sub-cutaneously (SQ) in addition to topical eye ointments.
-Dose oxytetracycline 200 mg/ml at 5 cc per 100 pounds bodyweight and inject SQ over the ribs with an 18 gauge needle for five consecutive days.
+I dose oxytetracycline 200 mg/ml at 5 cc per 100 pounds bodyweight and inject SQ over the ribs with an 18 gauge needle for five consecutive days.
 Some people also drop LA-200 or generic equivalent directly into the affected eyes.
 If a chlamydia-caused abortion is occurring, injectable oxytetracycline 200 mg/ml must be used to try to stop the abortion.
 (You won't know the causative agent, so assume it is worst-case scenario that can cause abortions.)
-The potential for interfering with a fetus' bone development in utero by using oxytetracycline 200 mg/ml is minimal and far outweighed by the benefits of the drug.
+The potential for interfering with fetal bone development in utero by using oxytetracycline 200 mg/ml is minimal and far outweighed by the benefits of the antibiotic.

 The best treatment for eyes that have not ulcerated is to use Gentocin spray (vet prescription).
 You can make your own spray if your vet doesn't have Gentocin spray readily available by purchasing gentamycin sulfate 100 mg/ml, sterile water, and dexamethasone from a veterinarian and mixing in three equal parts.
-Spray the affected eye twice a day for a minimum of three consecutive days.
+Spray the affected eyes twice a day for a minimum of five (5) consecutive days.
 Note: Do not use this steroid compound on ulcerated eyes (see below).
 Powders and aerosols, while effective, are irritating to the eye, particularly if ulceration has occurred.
-Therefore, powders and aerosols Some people use Vetericyn.
+Therefore, I don't use powders and aerosols Some people use Vetericyn.
 I've tried it several times without success.
 There is no antibiotic in it, which to me is a negative.
 Yet I know people for whom Vetericyn works.

-If the eye has ulcerated (the covering over the iris - the colored part of the eye - appears to have risen outward from the surface of the eyeball), Neomycin and Polymyxin B Sulfates and Bacitracin Zinc Opthalmic Ointment (Triple Antibiotic Opthalmic Ointment) is the required medication.
-Although a long name, this is a single medication available through your veterinarian.
-Buy several tubes and keep them on hand; the tubes contain only 1/4 ounce.
+If the eye has ulcerated (the covering over the iris - the colored part of the eye - appears to have risen outward from the surface of the eyeball), then I use Neomycin and Polymyxin B Sulfates and Bacitracin Zinc Opthalmic Ointment (Triple Antibiotic Opthalmic Ointment) that I buy from my veterinarian.
+I buy several tubes and keep them on hand; the tubes contain only 1/4 ounce.
 This is not the triple antibiotic ointment available over the counter in drugstores.
 Triple Antibiotic Opthalmic Ointment is not an item that every vet keeps in stock, so maintain a supply in your emergency inventory.
 Terramycin Opthalmic Ointment, available without prescription, is an alternative product.
-Opthalmic ointments are relatively expensive, but there is no substitute for them.
+Opthalmic ointments are pricey, but there is no substitute for them.
 Apply this ointment a minimum of twice a day until the goat can see and the cloudiness/ulceration is gone.
-The goat may lose its eyesight completely for a period of time, but if properly treated (even if ulceration has occurred), sight will usually return, albeit sometimes only partially.
-It is not unusual for a white smudge of a scar to remain on the eyeball after the ulceration has healed.
+The goat may lose its eyesight completely for a period of time, but if properly treated (even if ulceration has occurred), sight will usually return, though sometimes only partially.
+It is not unusual for a white scar (blindspot) to appear on the eyeball after the ulceration has healed.

-The vet can perform a Tarsorrhaphy by injecting the eyelid with a local anesthetic and sewing the third eyelid shut; at the same time the vet may inject a mild antibiotic directly into the eyelid.
+The vet can perform a Tarsorrhaphy by injecting the eyelid with a local anesthetic and sewing the third eyelid shut.
+At the same time the vet may inject a mild antibiotic directly into the eyelid.
 The third eyelid in a goat has a gland which provides some immunological protection and helps increase the blood supply to the eye.
-Stints (small pipettes through which sutures will be threaded) and dissolvable sutures will be used to hold the eye closed for about two weeks, allowing the eye to stay moist and healing to take place.
-The stints used to hold the eyelids together can easily be cut loose from the eyelid with a small pair of fingernail scissors after the sutures have dissolved.
+Stints (small pipettes through which sutures will be threaded) and dissolvable sutures will be used to hold the eye closed for 10-14 days, allowing the eye to stay moist and healing to take place.
+The stints used to hold the eyelids together can easily be cut loose from the eyelid with small scissors after the sutures have dissolved.
 Obviously you don't want to use this procedure on both eyes at one time.

 Severe cases of infectious Pinkeye may result in partial or complete loss of sight and visible scarring of the eye.
-Pinkeye lasts anywhere from ten days to many weeks.
-While Pinkeye may well have to "run its course," damage to the goat can be greatly reduced by following this recommended treatment.
+Pinkeye lasts anywhere from ten days to multiple weeks.
+While Pinkeye may well have to "run its course," damage to the goat can be greatly reduced by following this treatment.
 Blind goats are an obvious liability.

-Non-infectious Pinkeye generally falls into three categories: (1) Abrasions caused by outside irritants such as blowing dust or by the Listeriosis organism; (2) Vitamin A deficiency; or (3) Toxins, such as locoweed poisoning ("Dry Eye") or fire ant stings.
-Topical opthalmic ointments cited above are used to treat these conditions; in the cases of Listeriosis and Vitamin A deficiency, the underlying problem must also be cured.
+Non-infectious Pinkeye generally falls into three categories: (1) Abrasions caused by outside irritants such as blowing dust or by the Listeria organism; (2) Vitamin A deficiency; or (3) Toxins, such as locoweed poisoning ("Dry Eye") or fire ant stings.
+Topical opthalmic ointments mentioned above are used to treat these conditions.
+With Listeria and Vitamin A deficiency, the underlying problem must also be cured.

 Pinkeye negatively affects the productivity of a herd.
-Do not underestimate the impact of Pinkeye on goat health and institute treatment quickly to curb the damages.
+Do not underestimate the impact of Pinkeye on goat health and institute treatment quickly to stop the damage.

 Important!
 Please Read This Notice!